dmitribodiu/90-days-challenge/architecture.md

         which allows you to easily represent asynchronous behaviour.

 ## Layered approach
 Software systems are typically designed in layers.
-Layers allow you to layer encapsulation Each layer encapsulates its own volatilities from the layers above and the volatilities in the layers below.
+Each layer encapsulates its own volatilities from the layers above and the volatilities in the layers below.
 Services inside the layers encapsulate volatility from each other.